opus-research/jgit/Documentation/technical/reftable.md

 `refs/changes/` namespace, GitHub's `refs/pulls/` namespace, or many lightweight tags in the `refs/tags/` namespace.

-Annotated tags storing the peeled object cost only an additional 20 bytes per reference.
+Annotated tags storing the peeled object cost an additional 20 bytes per reference.

 ### Low overhead

-A reftable with very few references (e.g. git.git with 5 heads) is 274 bytes for reftable, vs. 332 bytes for packed-refs.
+A reftable with very few references (e.g. git.git with 5 heads) is 269 bytes for reftable, vs. 332 bytes for packed-refs.
 This supports reftable scaling down for transaction logs (below).

 ### Block size